First U.S. delivery of COVID-19 vaccine will leave out many high-risk workers

 The size of initial allocation figures shared with Reuters ranges widely, from around 330,000 in California - the most populous U.S. state - to less than 7,000 in North Dakota, which has 50,000 healthcare workers, according to Kaiser data and figures provided to Reuters by state officials.

-That means both states can vaccinate less than 20pc of their healthcare workforce with the first shots.
-New York state will receive 170,000 shots initially, enough for roughly 13pc of its healthcare workers.
+That means both states can vaccinate less than 20% of their healthcare workforce with the first shots.
+New York state will receive 170,000 shots initially, enough for roughly 13% of its healthcare workers.

 The U.S. government expects the number of available doses to increase in January to about 60 million to 70 million.